MDO formulations#

 For details on the MDAs and coupled derivatives, see Multi Disciplinary Analyses and Coupled derivatives and gradients computation.

-An example of an MDO study using an MDF formulation can be found in the Sellar MDO tutorial
+An example of an MDO study using an MDF formulation can be found in the A from scratch example on the Sellar problem example.

 Warning

-Any MDODiscipline that will be placed inside an MDF formulation with strong couplings must define its default inputs.
+Any Discipline that will be placed inside an MDF formulation with strong couplings must define its default inputs.
 Otherwise, the execution will fail.

 ../_images/IDF_process.png

 In many of them, and in particular in the formulations derived from BLISS, the separation of the optimization problems is made on the design variables.
-The shared design variables by multiple disciplines are put in a so called system level optimization problem.
+The design variables shared by multiple disciplines are put in a so-called system level optimization problem.
 In so-called disciplinary optimization problems, only the design variables that have a direct impact on one discipline are used.
-Then, the coupling variables may be solved by a Multi Disciplinary Analyses, as in BLISS, ASO and CSSO, or by using consistency constraints or a penalty function, like in CO or ATC.
+Then, the coupling variables may be solved by a Multi Disciplinary Analyses, as in formulations derived from MDF (BLISS, ASO or CSSO), or by using consistency constraints or a penalty function, like in IDF-like formulations (CO or ATC).

-The next figure shows the decomposition of the bi-level MDO formulation implemented in GEMSEO MDAs, sub optimization and a main optimization on the shared variables.
-It is derived from the BLISS formulation and variants from ONERA [BILD12].
-This formulation was invented in the MDA-MDO project at IRT Saint Exupery [GGG+17], [GGA+19].
+The next figure shows the decomposition of the Bi-level MDO formulation implemented in GEMSEO with two MDAs, the parallel sub-optimizations and a main optimization (system level) on the shared variables.
+It is an MDF-based approach, derived from the BLISS 98 formulation and variants from ONERA [BILD12].
+This formulation was invented in the MDA-MDO project at IRT Saint-Exupéry [GGG+17], [GGA+19] and also used in the R-EVOL project [GAG+24].

 ../_images/bilevel_process.png